ekspla/xoss_sync/README.md

 +               connection = await device.connect(timeout_ms=60_000, scan_duration_ms=5_000, min_conn_interval_us=11_500, max_conn_interval_us=11_500)
 ```

-Update(MAR2025): the default connection interval has been changed to 7_500 micro sec.  if you have installed aioble prior to
+Update(MAR2025): the default connection interval has been changed to 7_500 micro sec.
+If you have installed aioble prior to
 [the commit 68e3e07](https://github.com/micropython/micropython-lib/commit/68e3e07bc7ab63931cead3854b2a114e9a084248),
 modify the cord appropriately.